Learning-To-Measure: In-Context Active Feature Acquisition: Method

-Direct optimization of \Eqref{eq:seq_loss_policy} is non-differentiable because $A_t$ is sampled from a categorical distribution.
-To obtain gradients, we use a Gumbel–Softmax relaxation of the discrete index sampling operation $a_t \sim \tilde{\pi}_\theta$, which reduces variance of the gradient estimate by introducing bias \citep{maddison2016concrete} (compared to REINFORCE~\citep{fu2006gradient,williams1992simple}).
-We denote the sampled index $A_t \sim \tilde{\pi}_\theta(\cdot \mid S_t^{m+1}, Z^{1:m})$ as $\tilde A_t = g_\theta(\eta;\,S_t^{m+1}, Z^{1:m})$ and reparameterize Equation \ref{eq:seq_loss_policy} as follows:
+Direct optimization of Equation~\ref{eq:seq_loss_policy} is non-differentiable due to the discrete nature of the action $A_t$, which is sampled from a categorical distribution.
+To obtain gradients with respect to the policy parameters, we use the straight-through Gumbel–Softmax relaxation of the sampling operation $A_t \sim \tilde{\pi}_\theta$.
+This relaxation replaces the non-differentiable categorical sample with a differentiable reparameterization, yielding a biased but low-variance gradient estimator that is more stable than zeroth-order methods such as REINFORCE \citep{williams1992simple, maddison2016concrete, mohamed2020monte}.